8 minute read

 https://maven.pkg.github.com/{githubUser}/{githubRepository}/{groupId}/{artifactId}/maven-metadata.xml

-For example, a groupId of ca.stevenskelton and artifactId of http-maven-receiver-assembly has the URL:
+For example, a groupId of ca.stevenskelton and artifactId of build-action-file-receiver-assembly has the URL:

 These URLs expose XML metadata which can construct all other REST URLs for the repository artifacts.
 An example of the XML is: